pasca-l/household-mobile-app/README.md

-# Household App
+# Household Mobile App
-This product holds an application to keep track of household activities and records (eg. schedules, spendings, ...)
+This product holds an mobile application to keep track of household activities and records (eg. spendings, vaults, ...)

 ## Screenshots